CMU-313/CMU-313.github.io/assignments/HW5.md

     -   Distribution of this feature in your dataset.
     -   Distribution of this feature in your accepted and rejected recommendation populations
     -   Relationship between this feature and your false positives and false negatives.
 -   Based on this data, you should consider what is the fairness strategy that you are trying to achieve.
-You may use one of the fairness strategies we considered in class, or define your own.
+You may use __two of the fairness strategies__ we considered in class, or define your own.
 If you define a new fairness strategy, you should describe it, and present why you think it is a better fit than any of the existing strategies for this product.
 -   If you are not happy with the performance of the system, based on the data you have collected, you should do the following:
     -   Report on what aspects of the system you are unhappy with
     -   Iterate your model 1 iteration, and see if you can improve its performance.
 Most likely, this will NOT be enough to fix it, but your goal in this assignment is to learn enough to make a reasonable estimate of the effort needed to fix the model.